 Between them, the two verdant islands boast more than 365 pristine beaches, with Antigua also home to handsome historical buildings such as the baroque St John's Cathedral and a wealth of places to eat, drink and shop.
 Barbuda lies 30 miles north and is a rugged, undeveloped island teeming with wildlife and made up almost entirely of beach and jungle.
 For nature lovers, the opportunity to see tropical birds and marine life up close is a major draw.

 Antigua and Barbuda flights will take you to a real tropical idyll, where coral reefs and clear waters provide wonderful opportunities for diving and snorkelling.
 Historical sites such as the 18th-century Nelson's Dockyard in Antigua provide a chance to get to know the colonial history of the islands as well as the opportunity to take yacht trips out into the Caribbean Sea.

-Flights to this joint island nation will arrive at Antigua VC Bird International Airport (ANU), with local connecting flights taking visitors to Barbuda Airport (BBQ.
-The tiny size of the islands - Antigua is 14 miles long and 11 miles wide while Barbuda is just 68 square miles - means that it won't take you long to reach your destination by taxi.
+Flights to this joint island nation will arrive at Antigua VC Bird International Airport (ANU), with local connecting flights taking visitors to Barbuda Airport (BBQ).
+Most visitors prefer to use the ferry service to get to Barbuda (see below).

 Find cheap flights to Antigua and Barbuda by using TravelSupermarket's price-comparison tool.

 The Caribbean island of Antigua has good connections to the UK with daily flights...

 British Airways and Virgin Atlantic have services from London's Gatwick Airport which take around nine hours to reach the island.
 Flights operate year round.
 Connecting services fly into Gatwick from several UK departure points including Edinburgh and Glasgow.